oracle-samples/ansible-collections/playbooks/OLAM/single-node/README.md

 1. You have one Oracle Linux 8 host running
 1. You have setup the required OpenSSH keys
-1. You have the necessary permissions and access
+1. You have the necessary permissions and access for the target host user with sudo access

 ### Pre-requisites